Aniruddha019/Python_Training/Project Files/Markdown/First.md

 ### Paragraphs

-This is a paragraph
+This is a paragraph.
-This has soft breaks inserted with two spaces
+This has soft breaks inserted with two spaces.
 at the end of each line

 ### Tables